shredthaGNAR/list-of-my-starred-repos/README.md

 * [arkenfox/gui](https://github.com/arkenfox/gui): A companion gui for arkenfox user.js
 * [samfromaway/Gulp-Boilerplate01](https://github.com/samfromaway/Gulp-Boilerplate01): Boilerplate for a Gulp-Workflow for a Youtube video.
 If you are lazy like me and are always on the watch out of how you can optimize your workflow especially in regards to deploying a HTML CSS Javascript website this boilerplate is for you.
 * [jasewarner/gulp-shopify](https://github.com/jasewarner/gulp-shopify): Blank slate Shopify theme for Developers, packaged with Gulp.js for processing SCSS, JavaScript (ES6), images and fonts.
 Made to support Online Store 2.0 features and Shopify CLI.
+* [glomatico/gytmdl](https://github.com/glomatico/gytmdl): A command-line app for downloading YouTube Music songs with tags from YouTube Music.
 * [SirAlidadi/HackBar](https://github.com/SirAlidadi/HackBar): Hackbar Firefox Extension
 * [moonD4rk/HackBrowserData](https://github.com/moonD4rk/HackBrowserData): Extract and decrypt browser data, supporting multiple data types, runnable on various operating systems (macOS, Windows, Linux).
 * [koo5/hackery2](https://github.com/koo5/hackery2): notes, scripts, utilities, dotfiles, experiments, toys..